 It can vary on how long it takes to get a life insurance check.
 Most insurers take between 30 and 60 days after receiving the claim.
 However, there can be delays.
 This is especially true if the policyholder dies within two years of taking out the policy or if there are unusual circumstances.
-Most life insurance policies do not cover death from homicide or suicide.
 Other insurers deny coverage if the policyholder died doing something illegal or lied on the life insurance application.

 A life insurance pay out works differently if there’s an installment-payout option or an annuity option.